jQuery API

 • version added: 1.4.bind( events )

-As of jQuery 1.7, the .on() method is the preferred method for attaching event handlers to a document.
+As of jQuery 3.0, .bind() has been deprecated.
+It was superseded by the .on() method for attaching event handlers to a document since jQuery 1.7, so its use was already discouraged.
 For earlier versions, the .bind() method is used for attaching an event handler directly to elements.
 Handlers are attached to the currently selected elements in the jQuery object, so those elements must exist at the point the call to .bind() occurs.
-For more flexible event binding, see the discussion of event delegation in .on() or .delegate().
+For more flexible event binding, see the discussion of event delegation in .on().

 Any string is legal for eventType; if the string is not the name of a native DOM event, then the handler is bound to a custom event.
 These events are never called by the browser, but may be triggered manually from other JavaScript code using .trigger() or .triggerHandler().